abo-abo/ace-window/README.md

 ## Usage

-When there are two windows, `ace-window` will call `other-window`.
-If there are more, each window will have the first character of its window identifier highlighted at the upper left of the window.
+When there are two windows, `ace-window` will call `other-window` (unless `aw-dispatch-always` is set non-nil).
+If there are more, each window will have the first character of its window label highlighted at the upper left of the window.
 Pressing that character will either switch to that window or filter to the next character needed to select a specific window.
 Note that, unlike `ace-jump-mode`, the position of point will not be changed, i.e. the same behavior as that of `other-window`.

+A special character defined by `aw-make-frame-char` (default = `z`) means create a new frame and use its window as the target.
+The new frame's location is set relative to the prior selected frame's location and given by `aw-frame-offset`.
+The new frame's size is given by `aw-frame-size`.
+See their documentation strings for more information.

 The windows are ordered top-down, left-to-right.
 This means that if you remember your window layouts, you can switch windows without even